mozilla/anodejsholidayseason/nodejs-application-deployment-on-your-terms.md

 # Introducing AWSBOX, the DiY PaaS for Node.JS

-Once you've written a server in Node.JS, how do you deploy it?
-There are tens of "Platform As A Service" providers to choose from, or you can choose to build up your own hosting platform from an operating system image running on physical or virtual hardware.
-Rather than enumerating the tradeoffs to consider, this post presents what we in the [Identity team at Mozilla][] have chosen for about 20 of the non-critical services we support.

-Meet [awsbox][], a minimalistic "platform as a service" (PaaS) layer for Node.JS applications built on top of [Amazon EC2][].
-The project was built with three main goals in mind:

-1.
-2.
-3.
+Once you've written a server in Node.js, how do you deploy it?
+Instead of using a pre-existing "Platform as a Service" (PaaS) provider, the [Identity team at Mozilla][] chose to build custom infrastructure atop [Amazon EC2][], and we'd like to tell you more about it.

+Meet [awsbox][], a minimalist PaaS layer for Node.js applications that's currently handling nearly two dozen of the non-critical services that we support.
+Awsbox was designed to deliver simple, PaaS-style deployment without sacrificing the flexibility of custom infrastructure.

-[Identity Team At Mozilla]: https://identity.mozilla.com/
+[Identity team at Mozilla]: https://identity.mozilla.com/
 [awsbox]: https://github.com/mozilla/awsbox
 [Amazon EC2]: http://aws.amazon.com/ec2/